valdezm/interview_project/README.md

 5. Run in terminal: ```npm install```

 And, ng isn't baked in to my command-line, so:
-6. Run `node run ng serve` for a dev server.
+6. Run `npm run ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 # [Material Dashboard Angular - Free Bootstrap Material Design Admin](https://www.creative-tim.com/product/material-dashboard-angular2)[![version][version-badge]][CHANGELOG]